MaximumMaxxx/Razebot/README.md

 <h5 align="center"> Razebot</h5>
 </p>

-A discord bot developed by MaximumMaxx#0001 for a small private discord server.
+A discord bot for all things VALORANT
-Feel free to host the bot yourself if you want to use it.
-There are currently no plans to comericalize it.

 <h3>Features</h3>
 Default command is ">"